Orgy, underage girls, sex games and extortion: Inside the allegations surrounding Rep. Matt Gaetz

 Gaetz told Fox News' Tucker Carlson that his family had notified the FBI about the alleged extortion, naming McGee as being behind it.
 Gaetz said his father had worn a wire during a meeting as part of an investigation of the extortion claim, and that he believes the Times story had been leaked in order to thwart that investigation.

-McGee told the Daily Beast that the extortion allegations were "completely, totally false," calling it "a blatant attempt to distract from the fact that Matt Gaetz is apparently about to be indicted for sex trafficking underage girls."
+"It’s silly.
+I didn’t try to extort anything from anybody," McGee told Fox News.
+"I’m not going to go much beyond that."

+McGee pointed to a statement his Pensacola law firm Beggs & Lane released that called Gaetz’s allegations "false and defamatory."

-Federal investigators are reportedly determining whether Gaetz and another Republican under indictment paid underage girls for sex or offered them gifts in exchange for sex.
-The New York Times reported the existence of the federal investigation on Tuesday first revealing that the feds had zeroed on whether Gaetz had a sexual relationship with a 17-year-old girl and paid her to travel with him.
+Federal investigators are reportedly determining whether Gaetz and another Republican paid underage girls for sex or offered them gifts in exchange for sex.
+The New York Times reported the existence of the federal investigation on Tuesday first revealing that the feds had zeroed in on whether Gaetz had a sexual relationship with a 17-year-old girl and paid her to travel with him.

 MATT GAETZ SAYS HE WON’T RESIGN AS PRESSURE MOUNTS

 The Times and other outlets went on to report further details of the investigation that apparently started with Gaetz's political ally, Joel Greenberg.
-Greenberg is a former Florida tax collector who was indicted last year and is facing a slew of charges, including sex trafficking of a child.
+Greenberg is a former GOP Florida tax collector who was indicted last year and is facing a slew of charges, including sex trafficking of a child.

 The New York Times reported Friday that the investigation focuses on their alleged involvement with multiple women who were recruited online for sex and received cash payments.